Actually, please allow me to rephrase the above to ‘6 Things That Made Me Happy This Week’ because, boy, it has been a good one.

 Words can’t express the joy of finding someone who understands and has lived through MCAS.
 It turns out my consultant’s daughter was dreadfully unwell for years and had similar symptoms until her diagnosis.
 This prompted my doctor to develop a special interest in the condition and histamine intolerance.

 We all have mast cells – they’re a type of white blood cell which, collectively, form a crucial part of our defence system.
 They respond to threats like foreign bodies and injury by releasing a variety of chemical mediators, including histamine, to protect and heal the body.
 However, my mast cells are confused.
-Anything from heat and stress to high histamine foods like citrus fruit, vinegar and alcohol and intense exercise – can trigger my body into excessively releasing histamine and other mediators which set off chronic reactions including tongue and throat swellings .
+Anything from heat, stress and perfume to high histamine foods like citrus fruit, vinegar and alcohol and intense exercise – can trigger my body into excessively releasing histamine and other mediators which set off chronic reactions including tongue and throat swellings .

 On the day I saw the doctor, my entire thigh was bruised black and blue.
 We worked out what had caused it.
 The previous night I’d been suffering from intolerable itching all over my body, scalp and thighs and couldn’t stop scratching.
 Apparently bruising is a classic sign of MCAS – mast cells contain heparin, a chemical which stops the blood from clotting.
 Going forward, my doctor said I’d have to work very hard to reduce my ‘histamine’ bucket, become mindful of triggers and start up the long-acting antihistamine again however she is confident I’ll be able to get a handle on this pesky chronic illness, even though it may take some time.
 I’m so thrilled and grateful to have found her.